lsiemens/MCPairProduction/README.md

-# Phys424
+# MCPairProduction
-Phys 424 - Particle Physics: Computational project, and any other coding for the course
+Phys 424 - Particle Physics: Computational project, and other related scrips.